-It’s easy to manage these subscriptions once you find where to go.
+It’s easy to manage these subscriptions once you know where to go.
 In this article, I’ll show you how to access information about your iTunes Store and App Store subscriptions, and how to cancel them.

 Lots of subscriptions

-Manage subscriptions in iTunes
+Manage subscriptions in Music, TV, or iTunes

 If you click Edit next to a subscription, you can make changes to it.
 You may be able to upgrade or downgrade a subscription, or you can cancel it.
-You may be able to change a monthly subscription to an annual subscription—or vice versa, if both options are available.
+You may be able to change a monthly subscription to an annual subscription, or vice versa, if both options are available.
 If you click Cancel, your subscription will stop at the end of its term; you can’t cancel subscriptions immediately and get refunded for the amount of time remaining.

-Note that this section also shows expired subscriptions, and if you click Edit next to an expired subscription you can re-subscribe.
+Note that this section also shows some expired subscriptions, and if you click Edit next to an expired subscription you can re-subscribe.

 Manage subscriptions in the Mac App Store app

-After launching the Mac App Store, click on your avatar or initials at the bottom of the sidebar.
+After launching the Mac App Store, click on your avatar or initials at the bottom-left of the sidebar.
 You’ll then be taken to a list of your Purchased apps.
-If you click View Information at the top of that page, you’ll see information similar to that displayed in iTunes.
-In the Manage section near the bottom of the page, you’ll see the number of active subscriptions you have; click Manage to edit or cancel them as described above.
+(Note: If you use Family Sharing, you may first need to log into the primary parent account, and select the parent’s name from the “Purchased by” menu.)
+If you click Account Settings at the top of that page (or View Information in earlier macOS App Stores), you’ll see information similar to what you’d see in Music or iTunes.
+In the Manage section near the bottom of the page, you’ll see the number of active subscriptions you have; click the Manage link to edit or cancel them as described above.